 We offer TPMS checks to all customers because we’re committed to your safety.
 We will check your sensor batteries and make sure your sensors are accurately measuring your tire pressure.

-While there are some TPMS that can be installed by yourself, they can be tricky and difficult to install properly.
+While there are some that you can install yourself, they can be tricky and difficult to install properly.
 Replacing dead or damaged sensors may require you to remove the tire from the wheel, which many people cannot do at home without the proper tools.

 Some vehicles require very specific TPMS brands or models.
 Many require the use of specialized tools to link the software from each individual sensor to the vehicle’s computer.